aarongoin/baitshop/README.md

 ##### `onChange(prevProps: P): void`

-This method is called during any render in which the `havePropsChanged` method call returns true.
-If you haven't changed the default watchProps and `havePropsChanged` then this method will be called during the initialization phase of the hook and it's prevProps will be an empty object.
+This method is called during any render in which the `didPropsChange` method call returns true.
+If you haven't changed the default `didPropsChange` then this method will be called during the initialization phase of the hook and it's prevProps will be an empty object.

 #

-##### watchProps

-##### `watchProps(): ReadonlyArray<keyof P>`

-This method is called once during the initialization phase of the Hook lifecycle and by default returns the keys of all props passed into the Hook.
-The keys returned from this method are passed into the `havePropsChanged` method which makes the ultimate decisision on if props have changed.
-Override this method if you want to narrow the scope of which props will trigger a call to `onChange`.

-#

-##### havePropsChanged
+##### didPropsChange

-##### `havePropsChanged(prevProps: P, watchlist: ReadonlyArray<keyof P>): boolean`
+##### `didPropsChange(prevProps: P): boolean`

-This method is used to determine if the props have changed since the last time the Hook was rendered, and takes the old props along with the watchlist which is the list of prop names returned from the `watchProps` method.
-By default this method performs a shallow comparison between the old and new props using the keys in the watchlist, but can be overriden to support other strategies.
+This method is used to determine if the props have changed since the last time the Hook was rendered.
+By default this method performs a shallow comparison between the old and new props, but can be overriden to support other strategies.
 This method is called in every render pass, including the initialization phase of the hook.

 #

-##### hasStateChanged
+##### didStateChange

-##### `hasStateChanged(update: S): boolean`
+##### `didStateChange(update: S): boolean`

 This is the method baitshop uses to determine if an a call to `setState(update)` is actually changing the state or not.
 By default this method performs a shallow comparison between the update and the existing state using the keys being updated, but can be overriden to support other strategies.
 This method is called anytime `setState` is called.